Sex, sex and more sex

 Negotiate your protection

-Let's face it, it is not the easiest thing to negotiate the use of condoms, and it can be even harder in a committed relationship.
-This can be for a number of reasons including how empowered you feel within the sexual encounter, a fear of rejection, or that it may be interpreted as a lack of trust in your partner.
-If you want to protect your self-esteem though –allow yourself to take this challenge on as a sign of respect for yourself.
-Get some ideas on how to come up with the words and respond to potential come backs.
+Let's face it, if condoms are for you, their use is sometimes tricky to negotiate.
+It can be even harder to have these conversations in a committed relationship.
+This can be for a number of reasons including how empowered you feel within the sexual encounter, a fear of rejection or that it may be interpreted as a lack of trust in your partner.
+If you want to protect your self-esteem, allow yourself to take this challenge on as a sign of respect for yourself.
+Get some ideas on how to have these conversations.
+If condoms aren't the choice for you, it can be good to talk through the situation and explore how to handle it in a way that feels right.

 Remember to check out the Sexual Health page for more information.
 Head to the links at the bottom of the page for a wealth of information on using condoms and other forms of contraception.